SachiMehta/BuzzyBee/README.md

 Completed prototype and demonstrated at a club showcase.

+## Note

+Current device and BOM do not include RTC Module and 2 of the switches shown in circuit diagram

 ## 🤝 Contributors

 - **Sachi Mehta** – Project lead, electronics design, prototyping, and testing, programming